mmahdavian/semantic_visual_teach_repeat/README.md

-# visual_teach_repeat
+# semantic_visual_teach_repeat
-This is a robotic package for an algorithm for visual teach and repeat
+This is a robotic package for a semantic mapping based algorithm for visual teach and repeat